cricketthomas/recommendations/README.md

-# recommendations
+## Course Recommendation System:
-Idea: to create a simple recommendations app that pulls course data using umd api then ratings from ourumd then your couse history then recommends which couses you should take.
+***Idea:*** To create a simple recommendations app that pulls course data and description using umd api, then asks for input from user (use flask for the frontend/form for this?) then recommends similar courses which couses you should take based on the course description.
-Possibly use flask for the front end of the form